Documentation Index

 Initialize a new RelayCore project.
 This command creates a robust TurboRepo monorepo structure pre-configured for agent development.

 project-name: Name of the directory to create.
-Must be lowercase alphanumeric with hyphens (e.g., my-agent-project).
+Must be lowercase alphanumeric with hyphens (e.g.,my-agent-project).

-If project-name is omitted, the CLI will prompt you to enter one interactively.
+project-name is omitted, the CLI will prompt you to enter one interactively.

 What is specificially generated?